shmuelpro/react-reserver/example/docs/hotelreservation.md

 import HotelReservation from '../src/examples/HotelReservation'

-Ok so you ran the basic example and you want to see more.
+This is a very rudimentary example shown on the front page.

-Here it is
+Click and drag on the cells in order to create a new reservation.

 <HotelReservation />